 Yet, in the modern history of power, these traditional safeguards have been confronted with new definitions and new applications of power, posing a greater threat to man than in any of his previous history.

 Initially, the coming of democracy was viewed as a final end to entrenched power, as a permanent emasculation of the social agencies and spiritual authorities which were viewed as standing in the path of man’s liberty.
-Once the authority of church, king, and aristocracy were swept away, the reign of all men was to begin.
+Once the authority of the Church, King, and aristocracy was swept away, the reign of all men was to begin.
 What may well have happened is less an end to power than its transference to new owners.

 It is no use saying that an elected person or the representative of the people is only the trustee for the people… in despite of principle, the delegate of the sovereign will be the master of the sovereign.
 Sovereignty on which a man cannot enter, if I may so put it, is as empty a right as property on which he cannot enter.